Atrial Fibrillation Clinical Research

 (For more information about the symptoms of atrial fibrillation, please click here.)

 The intensity of your condition will vary from others.
 Some people experience episodic issues with their heartbeat, while others must continuously contend with the effects of atrial fibrillation.
 Most cases don’t become life-threatening on their own, but it’s going to require patients to make lifestyle adjustments.
-Otherwise, it can lead to complications which can be very serious.
+Otherwise, it can lead to complications that can be very serious.
 Atrial fibrillation can produce a blood clot that originates in the heart and cuts blood flow off from vital organs.

-(Medication and other forms of medical intervention prescribed for AFib patients are designed to alter the heart’s electrical system.)
+(The medications prescribed for AFib patients are designed to alter the heart’s electrical system.)

 Your Heart’s Natural Pacemaker